vespakoen/docs/session/config.md

 Before using Memcached sessions, you must [configure your Memcached servers](/docs/database/config#memcached).

-All done?
-Great!
 Just set the driver in the **application/config/session.php** file:

 	'driver' => 'memcached'